ferosekhanj/OnlyText/README.md

 OnlyText
 ========

-#Introduction

-Somehow I felt a need for a simple editor that will allow me to concentrate on my writing and finally convert the text into basic html that I can push to wordpress.
+Somehow I felt a need for a simple editor that will allow me to concentrate on my writing.
+I checked out some of the distraction free editors and finally decided to write it on my own.
 During a lunch break I tested my wpf and wrote this.
 I am publishing this to github so that someone with a similar need can pull and use it from here.
+In my opinion wpf is really powerful and has high productivity compared to the previous UI technologies.
+The steep learning curve is worth every second.

 It is a simple text editor that lets you concentrate only on your content.
 It runs in full screen.
 Your content is available at <My Documents Folder>\Post.txt as text and as <My Documents Folder>\Post.htm as html.
 You format your text easily by adding some markers (similar to writing in a wiki) and the editor takes care of converting it to html.
 See the formatting section below.
 In addition to this a basic spell-check too is supported (thanks to wpf).

+Intentionally I have left out the following features

+- No file support
+- No search/replace support
+- No window decoration
+- No complex formatting.
+All you have is heading, list, ruler & pre formatted text

 #Shortcut Keys